honeycombio/buildevents/README.md

 ## Attaching more traces from your build and test process

-Every command running through `buildevents cmd` will receive a `HONEYCOMB_TRACE` environment variable that contains a marshalled trace propagation context.
+Every command running through `buildevents cmd` will receive a `HONEYCOMB_TRACE` environment variable that contains a marshalled Honeycomb Beeline trace propagation context.
 This can be used to connect more spans to this trace.

+You may also use a W3 propagation context by passing the `--w3` flag to `buildevents cmd`.
+When this flag is set, every command will instead receive the `HONEYCOMB_W3_TRACEPARENT` and `HONEYCOMB_W3_TRACESTATE` environment variables.

 Ruby Beeline example:
 ```ruby